 Lori Wilking-Przekop, Senior Director of Equity Research, and Frederick M. Schultz, Director of Equity Research — Ameriprise Financial

-Although Federal Reserve officials expect inflation to be transitory, the loss of purchasing power is a risk for both retirees and investors saving for retirement.
+Although monthly inflation readings have decelerated from their spring highs, Ameriprise Chief Economist Russell Price expects elevated inflation rates to persist for the next year or two.
+The loss of purchasing power is a risk for both retirees and investors saving for retirement.
 For that reason, an increased allocation to equities with dividend growth may provide a hedge against inflation for some investors, in our opinion.

 We also believe that dividend investing has become a larger portion of the benefit to owning equities for wealth accumulation.
 Investors should focus, in our view, more on total shareholder return rather than simple price appreciation, as it includes dividend income.

 Dividends are a cash return on your investment in a stock or bond — payable to you as a shareholder.
 Dividends are also potential indicators of quality, value and future growth.
 To enable shareholders to participate in the company’s growth, the board of directors can declare the distribution of dividends from a portion of earnings or free cash flow.
 Dividends are paid in cash, additional shares or other property, such as shares in a subsidiary spin-off.